Decay Rate Solution

 Variables Used

-Total Number of Particles in Sample - Total Number of Particles in Sample is the the numerical value of particles present in the sample.
+Total Number of Particles in Sample - Total Number of Particles in Sample is the count of particles present in a given sample, typically used in nuclear physics to quantify the amount of substance or material.

 STEP 1: Convert Input(s) to Base Unit